 The large role played by child and household characteristics in explaining the learning gap when schools for which the sample has no advantaged children are added to the analysis raises the question of which of those characteristics are most important.
 This is shown in Table 7.
 Unlike Table 6, the height-for-age Z-score does not explain much of this component.
 Instead, the wealth index measured when the child was 6-18 months old accounts for about one third of this component (29.1 out of 90.3).
 The only other significant factor is age, which explains about one sixth of this component, but again this primarily reflects minor variation in when the data were collected.

 One way to increase the sample sizes in the results shown in the first two columns of Table 5 is to use the math test scores obtained in the third round (2009) of data collection when the children were around eight years old.
 The advantage of using this test is that it was administered to all of the younger cohort children in Peru, as opposed to the subsample for which the school survey was implemented in 2011, so that the sample suitable for this analysis is larger.
 However, there are also two disadvantages to using this test as the outcome measure.
 First, compared to the test administered as part of the school survey, this test captures much fewer competencies and is less closely linked to school curriculum.
-Second, while the household data allows to determined which children are in school together (through school id’s), it contains no data about the schools.
+Second, while the household data allows one to determine which children are in the same school (through school id’s), it contains no data about the schools.
 In contrast, the school survey collected very detailed school data that will be used in future extensions of this analysis to examine which school characteristics in particular explain variation in the school quality measure (school fixed effect) used in the decompositions.

 Decomposition results based on the household data tests are shown in the remaining columns of Table 5 (Appendix Tables 1 and 2 show relevant summary statistics).
 The first of these columns, that is the third column in Table 5, includes the same 36 schools that are included in the analysis shown in the first column of that table.
 This is done mainly for comparison purposes, and the general findings are the same although the statistical significance is weaker.
-That is, about two fifths of the difference in test scores appears to be due to differences in child and household characteristics between the two groups of children, and most of the rest seems to be coming from the “school premium” effect enjoyed by advantaged children who are in the same schools as disadvantaged children.
+That is, about two fifths of the difference in test scores appears to be due to differences in child and household characteristics between the two groups of children, and most of the rest seems to come from the “school premium” effect enjoyed by advantaged children who are in the same schools as disadvantaged children.

 The fourth column in Table 5 expands the sample from 36 to 71 schools, and from 265 students to 592 students.
 This sample is still limited to schools for which there are test score data from both advantaged and disadvantaged students, but since almost all students in round 3 took the math test the sample size increases accordingly.
 Indeed the decomposition results in this column are more precisely estimated than those in column 3, and the results are very similar, which is what one would expect because the types of schools being sampled are essentially the same in both columns.
 Indeed, they are similar to the results in column1, in that about half of the test score gap is due to differences in child and household characteristics and the other half is due to the finding that advantaged students learn more than disadvantaged students when both attend the same schools.